jaredsmithse/jaredsmithse/README.md

 - 🤔 I’m looking for help with Crystal library ideas!
 - 💬 Ask me about software or real estate
 - 📫 How to reach me: contact@jaredsmith.se

+## My Values

+## How I Work
+I generally tend to lean towards agile methodology, but am not afraid to follow a more waterfall approach when a team has over-hired more junior members that would like additional structure in the process (if the team is not bought into pair programming.